We just launched Snapshots in Neon - Read how they compare to AWS RDS

 View LFC metrics with EXPLAIN ANALYZE

-You can also use EXPLAIN ANALYZE with the FILECACHE option to view LFC cache hit and miss data.
+You can also use EXPLAIN ANALYZE with the FILECACHE and PREFETCH options to view LFC cache hit and miss data, as well as prefetch statistics.
 Installing the neon extension is not required.
 For example:

 EXPLAIN (ANALYZE,BUFFERS,PREFETCH,FILECACHE) SELECT COUNT(*) FROM pgbench_accounts;